stanlysamuel/gensys/README.md

 /gensys# python3 run_experiments_with_raboniel.py
 ```
+(If you do not wish to build the docker image, you could directly pull a prebuilt GenSys-LTL image from [Dockerhub](https://hub.docker.com/r/stanlysamuel/gensys-ltl) as well, using the command `sudo docker pull stanlysamuel/gensys-ltl` instead of `sudo docker build -t gensys-ltl .`).

 The script `run_experiments_with_raboniel.py` runs the tools GenSys-LTL and Raboniel over all benchmarks and takes about 5 hours to run on an i7-8700 machine with 64GB RAM.
 It is easier to run Raboniel in Docker (where Raboniel is setup); otherwise the user will have to follow the instructions in `tools/raboniel/raboniel/README.md` to setup Raboniel manually.
 The output for the above commands should look as follows: